mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 1\remoteaddress=<Moonlight client computer IP>
 ```

+After connect with Moonlight, you'll also need to change resolution with settings
+In Advanced display, there is also refresh rate settings can go even higher than 60
+Just let resolution and refresh rate match settings in Moonlight client

 ## YUV420 vs YUV444
 Seems H.264 have lower lantency by opinion from internet
 YUV 444 only available on H.264 on myside, and decoder doesn't support YUV 444, client side decode performance is poor
-Nvenc HEVC also use 444 only until 50 series to support 422
+Nvenc HEVC also use 420 only until 50 series to support 422
 All of these video encoded protocol have sight color blend which may not important if gaming
 Turn on "Spatial AQ" in Sunshine NVENC encoder settings, reduced color blend to barely noticeable

-To get perfect full color experience, Microsoft remote desktop still a choice, at cost of performance
+To get perfect full color experience, Microsoft remote desktop still a choice
+to transfer lossless video by use group policy, at cost of performance
+The drawbacks not at application performance but transfer performance
+Your app indeed running at 60 FPS in remote environment with [DWMFRAMEINTERVAL](https://learn.microsoft.com/en-us/troubleshoot/windows-server/remote/frame-rate-limited-to-30-fps)
+but video not make it tranfer at 60 FPS thus laggy

 ## Clipboard sync
 Use Syncthing file sync software and paste clipboard to file like